 If you take this option, your dependants will automatically get extra pension in the event of your death.

-Take some or all of your AVC as a tax-free lump sum
+Take tax-free cash

 You can take some or all of your AVC plan as a tax-free lump sum, provided that:

-The total tax-free lump sum is not more than 25 per cent of the overall value of the benefits you are taking.
+The total tax-free lump sum is not more than 25 percent of the overall value of the benefits you are taking.
 The total lump sum is any lump sum you take from your main LGPS benefits plus the AVC lump sum.

-The total tax-free lump sum is not more than £268,275
+The total tax-free lump sum is not more than your lump sum allowance.

-if you have already taken payment of any pension benefits, the total tax-free lump sum is not more than 25% of your remaining lifetime allowance3.
+The lump sum allowance is £268,275.
+It may be lower if you have already taken payment from a UK pension arrangement.

 Buy extra membership in the LGPS